CaptainSly/Paper/CONTRIBUTING.md

 This section guides you through submitting a feature, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:

-Before creating feature suggestions, please check [this list](#before-submitting-a-feature-suggestion) as you might find out that you don't need to create one.
+Before creating feature suggestions, please check previous suggestions as you might find out that you don't need to create one.
 When creating a feature suggestion, please [include as many details as possible](#how-do-i-submit-a-good-feature-suggestion).
 Fill in [the template](ISSUE_TEMPLATE.md), including the steps that you imagine you would take if the feature you're requesting existed.

-#### Before Submitting An Feature Suggestion

-* **Check the Issues and Pull Requests first** chances are someone might have already made such a feature and a pull request is waiting to be approved

 #### How Do I Submit A (Good) Feature Suggestion?